linguae

 • CARPE DIEM

-• FINIS BELLI
+• INITIUM ET FINIS BELLI

 • EPISTULA DE EXPEDITIONE MONTANA